RedHat-Middleware-Workshops/modernize-apps-katacoda/scenarios/developer-intro/04-live-sync.md

 We'll leave the blue header for the moment, but will change it back to the original color soon.

+Because we used `oc rsync` to quickly re-deploy changes to the running pod, the changes will be lost if we restart the pod.
+Let's update the container image to contain our new blue header.
+Execute:

+`oc start-build coolstore --from-file=deployments/ROOT.war`{{execute}}

+And again, wait for it to complete by executing:

+`oc rollout status -w dc/coolstore`{{execute T1}}

 ## Before continuing

 Kill the `oc rsync` processes we started earlier in the background.
 Execute: